Designer | Ed Burnett |

 These details are provisional and may be amended

 It is hard to disagree with Ed Burnett’s aim to design yachts of distinction that would give their owners many years of pleasure.
 We would go further and flag him as one of very few designers of the modern era who could draw a long keel yacht to match Laurent Giles for proportion, style, and ability.
-As with most Ed Burnett designs, DAPHNE DU CAP was conceived to give pleasure both in the building and in use: for blue water family sailing adventures and cruising in a boat that applies greater volume to the popular ZINNIA type - even more than in the first to do that, IVY GREEN - without becoming a burden to handle for her commissioning owners and their young family.
+As with most Ed Burnett designs, DAPHNE DU CAP was conceived to give pleasure both in the building and in use: for blue water family sailing adventures and cruising in a boat that applies great volume to the popular ZINNIA type - even more than in the first to do that, IVY GREEN - without becoming a burden to handle for her commissioning owners and their young family.
 DAPHNE is now very well proven, with two South to North Atlantic passages, an east to west North Atlantic crossing, and thousands of cruising sea miles effortlessly accomplished.
 And, for European Ed Burnett fans, she is no longer just that faraway dream boat in the lovingly compiled recently published review of Ed’s work by his parents.
-DAPHNE DU CAP is now based in South West Ireland and VAT Paid in the EU.
-She is impressively equipped and maintained; ready to explore and enchant.
+DAPHNE DU CAP is now based in South West Ireland: impressively equipped and maintained; ready to explore and enchant.

 Interested in DAPHNE DU CAP in more detail.